-AASB 101.117 (a) AASB 101.117 (b) rate.
-Income and expenses have been translated into AUD at the average rate4 over the reporting period.
+AASB 121.47,48 On consolidation, assets and liabilities have been translated into AUD at the closing rate at the reporting date.
+Goodwill and fair value adjustments arising on the acquisition of a foreign entity have been treated as assets and liabilities of the foreign entity and translated into AUD at the closing rate.
+Income and expenses have been translated into AUD at the average rate over the reporting period.
 Exchange differences are charged/credited to other comprehensive income and recognised in the currency translation reserve in equity.
 On disposal of a foreign operation the cumulative translation differences recognised in equity are reclassified to profit or loss and recognised as part of the gain or loss on disposal.